Skip to main content

 Gross margin %

-Gross margin dollars as a percentage of revenue.
+Gross margin as a percentage of revenue.
 One of the two levers behind GMROI.

 COGS